facebook/flow/docs/01-classes.md

 , Flow can conclude that the latter has a method with signature `bar(): number` , and (as usual) check that it matches the type of `bar` in `D`.

+Type parameters can optionally specify constraints that are enforced on instantiation.
+Such constraints can be assumed to hold in the body of a polymorphic class definition.
+See [this blog post on bounded polymorphism](http://flowtype.org/blog/2015/03/12/Bounded-Polymorphism.html) for details.

 ### Polymorphism and Invariance

 Polymorphic classes are invariant in their type parameters, which means that